The Contention of Ajax and Ulysses: Synopsis

-The play is set in the Grecian camp outside the walls of Troy, during the Trojan War; it opens soon after the death of Achilles, with the pages of Ajax and Ulysses disputing the relative worths of their masters.
-The pages' dispute quickly turns into an argument, and then a fight.
-The fight is broken up by the entrance of Calchas, who clears away the pages for the debate that is about to occur.
+The play is set in the Grecian camp outside the walls of Troy, during the Trojan War; it opens soon after the death of Achilles, with Lycippus and Dydimus (the pages of Ajax and Ulysses) disputing the relative worths of their masters.
+The pages' dispute quickly turns into an argument, an exchange of vituperative insults, and then a fight.
+The fight is broken up by the entrance of Calchas, the most famous seer of his age, who clears away the pages for the debate that is about to take place: Ajax and Ulysses are going to contend over who has the right to the amour of Achilles.
 The Greek generals and officers, led by Agamemnon and including Menelaus, Nestor, Thersander, and Diomedes, enter and seat themselves to hear the debate; Ajax and Ulysses follow.
-Ajax begins, and makes long and fulsome speeches in praise of his own valor and prowess in battle; he also attacks the courage and character of his opponent.
+Ajax begins, and makes long and fulsome speeches in praise of his own valor and prowess in battle; he also attacks the courage, character, and manner of speech of his opponent.
 Ulysses speaks second, and is far more eloquent and perceptive, turning Ajax's bluster against him.
 Once the contenders withdraw, the generals decide to award Achilles' armor to Ulysses.

-The play's second scene is devoted to Ajax's madness: Ajax has lost his mind as a result of his defeat to Ulysses, and eventually commits suicide.
-The brief final scene shows Ajax's funeral.
+The play's second scene opens with Lycippus and Dydimus making up their argument and shaking hands.
+Polybrontes, a politician, becomes the object of their merriment.
+Meanwhile Ajax has lost his mind as a result of his defeat by Ulysses, slays Polybrontes in a rage, mistakes Chalcas for Ulysses, and eventually commits suicide.
+The brief third and final scene shows Chalcas declaiming a dirge for Ajax during his funeral procession towards the temple.

+Musical settings

+The dirge in Scene 3 was set to music at the time by Edward Coleman, first printed in The Musical Companion of 1667, and published a number of times thereafter.
+It was well known as a song — King Charles II was reportedly fond of it, as performed by the versatile bass singer John Bowman.

+Hubert Parry made a setting of the poem for chorus and orchestra in 1883, published in 1885 as The Glories of our Blood and State.

+Granville Bantock set the poem for 4-part male chorus and piano, published in 1910 'In Memoriam Edward VII'.